yashab248/HAND-OFF-AUTO-Motor-Control-System/README.md

 The project combines embedded programming, electrical hardware design, and motor control concepts to create a small-scale prototype of an industrial motor control system.

-Demonstration of project functionality is shown at the bottom.
+Physical demonstration of project functionality is shown at the bottom.

 ---